megido72-resume/megido72-resume-maker/README.md

 # What is This ?
-This software is unofficial tool for smartphone game player called Megido 72, which is developed by DeNA.
+This software is unofficial tool for smartphone game called Megido 72, which is developed by DeNA.
 You can generate an image with your game progress and play style and share it on Twitter.

 # Prerequirements